-In trying to make music an exact science, Euler was not alone: Descartes, Galileo, and Mersenne did the same before him, d'Alembert and many others after him (cf. Bailhache [2], Assayag [1]).
-In 1766 and 1774, Euler returns to music in three memoirs E314, E315, and E457.
+In trying to make music an exact science, Euler was not alone: Descartes and Mersenne did the same before him, as did d'Alembert and many others after him (cf. Bailhache [2] and Assayag, Feichtinger, and Rodrigues [1]).
+In 1766 and 1774, Euler returns to music in three memoirs (E314, E315, and E457).

 Euler's two-volume Scientia navalis (E110, E111) is a second milestone in his development of rational mechanics.
-In it, he sets forth the principles of hydrostatics and develops a theory of equilibrium and oscillations about the equilibrium of three-dimensional bodies submerged in water.
-This already contains the beginnings of the mechanics of rigid bodies, which much later is to culminate in his Theoria motus corporum, the third major treatise on mechanics (cf. §4.3.1).
-The second volume applies the theory to ships, to ship building and navigation.
+In it, he sets forth the principles of hydrostatics and develops a theory of equilibrium and oscillations about the equilibrium of threedimensional bodies submerged in water.
+This already contains the beginnings of the mechanics of rigid bodies, which much later is to culminate in his Theoria motus corporum solidorum seu rigidorum, the third major treatise on mechanics (cf. section 3.3.1).
+The second volume applies the theory to ships, shipbuilding, and navigation.

-Figure 12: Naval science, 1749 (1740-1741)
+Fig. 12 Naval Science, 1749 (1740-1741).

-3.2.2 Selecta Euleriana
+3.2.2.
+Selecta Euleriana.

 Selectio 1.
-The Basel problem
+The Basel Problem.
 This is the name that has become attached to the problem of determining the sum of the reciprocal squares,